cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 Read what it says on this sheet, then sign it.
 That's your boss, damn it!"
 He pushed the leaf toward him.

-The colonel pushed it away and shook his head, his face had turned red-violet in the meantime.
+The Colonel pushed it away and shook his head, his face had turned red-violet in the meantime.
 He got up.
 "Let him come and tell me that in person..."